Speicherstadt

 info@dialog-im-dunkeln.de

-Admission: children 6 euros, adults 14 euros, concessions 9 euros, families 38 euros
+Admission: children 6 euros, adults 14 euros, reduced 9 euros, families 38 euros

-As the exhibition can only be visited on a guided tour, reservations by telephone are required!
-The guided tours last 60 or 90 minutes.
+Since the exhibition can only be visited guided, a reservation by phone is required!
+The tours last 60 or 90 minutes.

 Monday closed